soumyakaruturi/Scooter-Sales-Data-Analysis/README.md

 # Scooter Sales Data Analytics

-This repository focuses on data analysis and visualization using Microsoft Excel.
-The raw sales data was cleaned by removing duplicates, handling null values, and standardizing number formats.
-The dataset was then transformed into a structured table for easier manipulation and analysis.
+This project showcases data cleaning, analysis, and visualization of scooter sales using **Microsoft Excel**.
+The raw dataset was refined by removing duplicates, handling missing values, and standardizing formats.
+The cleaned data was then transformed into a structured table, enabling seamless analysis and reporting.

+---

-# Business Questions
+## 🔑 Business Questions Addressed

-The analysis was designed to answer key business questions related to sales performance and revenue distribution:

-1. Sales by Salesperson
+### 1. Sales by Salesperson

-A pivot table was created to display sales performance by salesperson, grouped by state.
+A pivot table was built to evaluate sales performance across salespersons, segmented by state.

-Metrics included:
+**Metrics analyzed:**

-Total Clients
+* Total Clients

-Average Sales per Client
+* Average Sales per Client

-Total Sales per Salesperson
+* Total Sales per Salesperson

-An interactive slicer was added for quick filtering by salesperson.
+An **interactive slicer** was integrated for quick filtering by salesperson.

+---

-2. Sales by State
+### 2. Sales by State

-A separate pivot table was developed to organize sales data by state with improved clarity.
+A separate pivot table provided insights into state-level sales distribution.

-Key metrics included:
+**Metrics analyzed:**

-Total Sales
+* Total Sales

-Average Sales per Client
+* Average Sales per Client

-Total Commission Earned
+* Total Commission Earned

-An additional slicer was included for state-level filtering.
+An additional **state slicer** allowed flexible filtering for detailed exploration.

+---

-# Excel Dashboard
+## 📊 Excel Dashboard

-The findings were consolidated into an interactive Excel Dashboard that highlights key insights through:
+All findings were consolidated into an **interactive dashboard**, enabling stakeholders to explore sales performance at a glance.

+**Dashboard highlights:**

-Pivot Tables
+* Pivot Tables for salesperson and state-level insights

-Pivot Bar Charts with Slicers
+* Pivot Bar Charts with slicers for interactive filtering

-A Pie Chart showing Sales Revenue by State
+* A Pie Chart representing sales revenue distribution by state

-This dashboard allows stakeholders to quickly filter, explore, and interpret sales performance across different dimensions.
+This dashboard empowers decision-makers to quickly filter, analyze, and interpret sales trends across multiple dimensions.